Large Scale Time-Series Representation Learning via Simultaneous Low and High Frequency Feature Bootstrapping: Related Works

 \subsection{Self-supervised Learning for Time-Series}

-Self-supervised Learning for Time-Series has recently got attention from researchers.
-A wide range of pretext tasks have been explored to learn good time-series representation.
-For example SSL-ECG \cite{sslecg} approach which predict transformations similar to rotation prediction\cite{rotpred} pretext task.
-Similarly \cite{selfhar} proposed transformation prediction task for human activity recognition.
-Inspired by success of contrastive learning in other domains, \cite{cpc} proposed contrastive predictive coding which learned representations by predicting the future in the latent space and showed great advances in various speech recognition task.
-Also, \cite{seqclr} extended SimCLR model \cite{simclr} to EEG data.
-More recently \cite{tstcc} proposed multitask contrastive learning approach which capture temporal and contextual information from time-series.
-However, all existing approaches either rely on pretext task or contrastive learning or supervised learning which are either not generalizable and inefficient or need labeled data.
-Also existing approaches do not to capture low and high frequency time varying features at the same time which are important characteristics of time-series \cite{franceschi2020unsupervised}.
-Our approach tackle all issues mentioned above.
+SSL for Time-Series has recently received attention from researchers.
+A wide range of pretext tasks has been explored to learn good time-series representation.
+For example, SSL-ECG ~\cite{sslecg} predict transformations similar to rotation prediction~\cite{rotpred} pretext task.
+Similarly~\cite{selfhar} proposed transformation prediction task for human activity recognition.
+Inspired by the success of contrastive learning in other domains,~\cite{cpc} proposed contrastive predictive coding, which learned context latent representations that encode the underlying information shared between different parts of the input, by predicting the discrete future representations in the latent space.
+It showed great advances in various speech recognition tasks.
+Also,~\cite{seqclr} extended SimCLR model~\cite{simclr} to EEG data.
+More recently~\cite{tstcc} proposed multitask contrastive learning approach named TS-TCC, which captures temporal and contextual information from time series.
+These approaches are either not generalizable or need labeled data.
+Also, existing approaches failed to simultaneously capture low- and high-frequency features, which are essential characteristics of time series.~\cite{franceschi2020unsupervised}.
+The proposed approach addresses all the above-mentioned issues effectively.